Have a Question?

 Garrison Hall North, Second Floor

-Please see your success coach or academic to discuss options, declare your minor, and incorporate the necessary classes into your academic plan in Student Planning.
-I’d also like to include a link to the change of major form on the portal.
+Please see your success coach or academic advisor to discuss options, declare your minor, and incorporate the necessary classes into your academic plan in Student Planning.

 Professional Minors in Practice